cowusuansah/cba-mutant-fba-analysis/README.md

 ### Model Construction

-The genome-scale metabolic model of *Cellulophaga baltica* 18 (Cba18-WT, NZ_CP009976) was constructed and curated as follows:
+The genome-scale metabolic model of *Cellulophaga baltica* 18 (Cba18-WT, NZ_CP009976) was constructed as follows:
 1.  **Genome Annotation:** The genome was imported into KBase and annotated using RASTtk (v1.073).
 2.  **Model Construction:** A draft model was built using the KBase "MS2 - Build Prokaryotic Metabolic Models with OMEGGA" tool (v2.0.0), applying a Gram-negative template biomass composition.
 3.  **Gapfilling:** The model was gapfilled to enable growth on experimentally verified carbon sources (D-glucose, lactose, D-maltose, sucrose, fructose, L-glutamic acid, salicin), adding 65 reactions listed in `simulations/CBA18_RAST_defined_add_threonine_adolase/other/gapfilling_reactions.tsv`.